Best Mt. Kilimanjaro Trekking Tours for 2026/2027

 Park Entry Fees

-Park entrance fees are charged based on a person’s status and age group, according to the Tanzania National Park tariff running from 1st August 2020 to 30th June:
+Park entrance fees are charged based on a person’s status and age group and contribute to the total climbing cost. according to the Tanzania National Park tariff running from 1st August 2020 to 30th June:

 Persons aged 16 and above: